pretix/pretix-docs/docs/guides/widget.md

 ## Filtering products

-You can filter the products shown in the widget by passing in a list of product IDs:
+You can filter the products shown in the widget by passing a list of product IDs separated by comma.
+In order to find a product's ID, navigate to :navpath:Event → :fa3-ticket: Products → Products:.
+The product ID is displayed as a number preceded by a hashtag below the product's name in the list.
+You need the number **without** the hashtag.
+Alternatively, edit the product.
+The number before the last slash in the URL is the product ID.

+In order to display only products `#562195` and `#562202` in the widget, pass them like this:

-    <pretix-widget event="https://pretix.eu/demo/democon/" items="23,42"></pretix-widget>
+    <pretix-widget event="https://pretix.eu/demo/democon/" items="562195,562202"></pretix-widget>

-Alternatively, you can select one or more categories to be shown:
+You can also filter for categories.
+In order to find a category's ID, navigate to :navpath:Your event → :fa3-ticket: Products → Categories:.
+Edit the category in question.
+The number before the last slash in the URL is the category ID.
+In order to display only products from the categories `#162620` and `#162647` in the widget, pass them like this:

-    <pretix-widget event="https://pretix.eu/demo/democon/" categories="12,25"></pretix-widget>
+    <pretix-widget event="https://pretix.eu/demo/democon/" categories="162620,162647"></pretix-widget>

-Or variation IDs:
+You can also filter for product variations.
+In order to find a product variation's ID, navigate to :navpath:Event → :fa3-ticket: Products → Products:.
+Edit the product in question and open the :btn:Variations: tab.
+The product ID is displayed as a number preceded by a hashtag below the variation's name in the list.
+You need the number **without** the hashtag.

+In order to display only variations `#437143`, `#437154`, and `#437155` in the widget, pass them like this:

-    <pretix-widget event="https://pretix.eu/demo/democon/" variations="15,2,68"></pretix-widget>
+    <pretix-widget event="https://pretix.eu/demo/democon/" variations="437143,437154,437155"></pretix-widget>

 ## Multi-event selection